jadrouil/tuna-lang/README.md

 - You can run any of the "main.tuna" files using the command `tuna run`.
 Example projects can be found in [demos](./demos).
 - Questions can be asked in the [github discussions](https://github.com/Conder-Systems/tuna-lang/discussions).
 - Complete documentation on the syntax, capabilities, and road map can be found [here](./DOCUMENTATION.md).

-# Show Me the Rust Code
-The interpreter and web server for Tuna code is all written in Rust.
-Only the Tuna compiler is written in Typescript.
-The interpreter, webserver, and backend compiler are in [Conder](https://github.com/Conder-Systems/conder).

 # Contributing
  - Feature requests are welcomed and may be submitted as github issues.